Analysing an emotional reaction during a training sessionby

 When conflict arises during training sessions, your initial reaction might be to shut down the other person immediately - but taking time to analyse their reaction can provide a greater learning experience for both parties.

-A few years ago, I was hired by a company to help them through a TUPE transfer.
+A few years ago, I was hired by a company to help them through a TUPE transfer (Transfer of Undertakings - to protect employees' rights when the organisation or service they work for transfers to a new employer).
 I was working with the staff representatives who would help in the consultation about the process.